 CBG Fights Huntington’s Disease Onset and Symptoms

-Cannabinoids, especially cannabigerol (CBG), have been identified as treatment options to reduce the neuronal damage of Huntington’s Disease.
+Cannabinoid oils, especially cannabigerol (CBG) oil, have been identified as treatment options to reduce the neuronal damage of Huntington’s Disease.

 A study from 2010 demonstrated that people with Huntington’s Disease have a reduced volume of CB1 receptors.
 This receptor is a key component for regulating body systems via the endocannabinoid system; CB1 receptors also accept plant cannabinoids.
 This is why cannabis is a promising medicine for HD patients.